ohmaisoft/how-I-was-rejected-by-microsoft/README.md

-## Is a perfect match in management style a must-have to work in MS?
-Any tips?
+### Is a perfect match in management style a must-have to work in MS?
-## I wish I know how to improve ...
+### I wish I know how to improve ...